jacobsa/circuits/_posts/2010-10-13-registers.markdown

  *  `D0-7` -- the lines of the bus.

- *  `OUTPUT` -- when this is high, the register owns the bus and outputs its value.
-When it's low, the register board's outputs are in a high impedance state.
+ *  `OUTPUT` (active low) -- when this is low, the register owns the bus and outputs its value.
+When it's high, the register board's outputs are in a high impedance state.

  *  `LATCH` -- when you want to write to the register, ensure the bus contains the appropriate value and then bring this momentarily high, then low again.